-Conceptually, our approach to measuring occupational skill requirements and how well individuals fit with occupations based on their skills builds on the "task framework" (Acemoglu and Autor, 2011; Autor et al., 2003; Gibbons and Waldman, 2004).
-According to this framework, occupations differ in tasks as well as skills required to perform these tasks.
+Conceptually, our approach to measuring occupational skill requirements and how well individuals fit with occupations based on their skills builds on the "task framework" (Autor et al., 2003; Gibbons and Waldman, 2004; Acemoglu and Autor, 2011).17 According to this framework, occupations differ in tasks as well as skills required to perform these tasks.
 As individuals are heterogeneous in their skills, they differ in how productive they are in different occupations.
-This leads to the presumption that occupations differ in returns to skills, which is in line with results from prior work documenting heterogeneous returns to skills, e.g., higher returns to cognitive skills in occupations where such skills are a complement to technology (Acemoglu and Autor, 2011; Hermo et al., 2022; Katz and Murphy, 1992) and high returns to non-cognitive skills in occupations requiring significant interpersonal interactions (Deming, 2017; Edin et al., 2022).
+This leads to the presumption that occupations differ in returns to skills, which is in line with results from prior work documenting heterogeneous returns to skills, e.g., higher returns to cognitive skills in occupations where such skills are a complement to technology (Acemoglu and Autor, 2011) and high returns to non-cognitive skills in occupations requiring significant interpersonal interactions (Deming, 2017; Edin et al., 2022).
 By extension, this implies that the skills of incumbent workers can be used to measure the skill returns and requirements in each occupation.
 The nature of this approach, i.e. to use incumbents' skills to characterize skill requirements, is similar to Fredriksson et al. (2018) who study job-skill mismatch.

 Our empirical approach to measuring skill-based potential earnings is to first train a machine-learning algorithm using the combination of skills and earnings of incumbents in each occupation and then predict potential earnings for all individual-occupation pairs.
 This procedure approximates an individual's 'Roy productivity' in each occupation.
 We also use a similar algorithm which predicts entry probabilities across occupations for each individual, which we use as a measure of occupational fit, i.e., match quality.
 Under the assumption that earnings reflect productivity, we base our predictions of entry probability-or occupational fit-on the skills of the most productive workers in each occupation, measured as workers in the highest quintile of the within-occupation earnings distribution.
-For earnings we instead use the whole distribution of earnings within an occupation to measure the productivity of different skills and skill compositions, exploiting that earnings are increasing in skills but differently across occupations.
-In both cases, the training sample for the prediction is based on a sample of incumbents that excludes individuals who follow their fathers into the same occupation.
-This is to avoid the influences of characteristics other than skills that may influence earnings and entry probability.
-In the production of the productivity of the probability.
+For earnings we instead use the whole distribution of earnings within an oc-